-When your business finds success at home, you may consider expanding globally.
+When your company finds success at home, you may consider expanding globally.
 Taking your company to other countries can be profitable and rewarding, but it can also be a challenging process.
 When you’re working from your headquarters, you have to find a location, establish a subsidiary, hire workers, and work with employment laws that are new to you.

 At Globalization Partners, we streamline the expansion process with our Employer of Record services.
 This expansion model allows you to hire your employees through our subsidiary rather than setting up your own.
 You can get your international company up and running much sooner, and you’ll have the support of our team.

 With our legal and HR experts, we help you navigate Venezuela’s employment laws and ensure your employees have all the required employment rights.
 With your workers technically hired through us, all compliance risk is on our shoulders instead of yours.
 From payroll to benefits, we have you covered.

 We’re world experts, and we have resources in over 180 countries.
 We’re always updating our legal knowledge and our team can handle all things employment anywhere you go.
 We’ll leverage our understanding of Venezuelan labor laws to support you during your global expansion.